stephbuon/democracy-lab/philologic-code/tei-conversion/democracy-lab-version/archive/README.md

+This code uses Python libraries to transforms a pandas DF of the Hansard data to HTML, then transforms the HTML to TEI XML.

-Bug: trafilatura HTML to TEI is not working properly on M2.
+Bug: trafilatura HTML to TEI XML is not working properly on M2.